 The Sisters of Charity have a long history of helping marginalised and socially isolated people in our communities, and their Foundation continues the Sisters’ social justice mission by partnering with aligned organisations also committed to dealing with emerging needs.

-Partnering with The Salvation Army to end modern slavery
+Partnering with The Salvation Army to fight modern slavery

-The Salvation Army has valuable experience in this sector, having operated the only refuge in Australia for survivors of modern slavery since 2008.
+The Salvation Army has valuable experience in this sector, having operated the only refuge in Australia for survivors of modern slavery since 2008: its Trafficking and Slavery Safe House.
 Because they are a national organisation, they can help us meet the demand in every state and territory.

 Karim’s story: modern-day slavery in Australia